ksangabriel/php-microservice-discovery/README.md

 ## About Service Discovery

-Turreta Service Discovery is a Laravel-based web application that provides a registry of services that each client application that register and lookup other services.
+Turreta Service Discovery is a Laravel-based web application that provides a registry of services where each client application register and lookup other services.

+The registry of availale services are kept up-to-date by probing each registered service via callback URL.
+If a service does not response as expected, that service is marked as "down" and is ignored from the list of available services.

 ## Learning Service Discovery